 Mindfulness meditation is a journey within.
 As a daily practice, it can and will improve the quality of your life.

 During our lifetime, each of us has an outer journey and an inner journey.
-And our outer journey is deeply affected by our inner journey.
+The inner journey is a soul journey, and our outer journey is deeply affected by our soul journey.

 Although this journey doesn’t have a destination, it is a powerful one because during this journey we are constantly evolving.